cyclus/cyclus.github.com/source/user/stubagents.rst

-Stub Agents
+Stub Archetypes
 ================
-This is a collection of agents found in the ``stubs`` path that comes with
+This is a collection of archetypes found in the ``stubs`` path that comes with
-|cyclus| itself.
+|cyclus|.

 .. cyclus-agent:: stubs:StubRegion:StubRegion